blackbird71SR/Hello-World/README.md

 - [x] **Matlab**

+- [x] **MIPS**

+MIPS is a reduced instruction set architecture for embedded processors.
+It is a very low level language which can directly manipulate register values and pointers.
+To run MIPS it is easiest to download the MARS jar online.

 - [x] **Nim**

 Nim is a systems and applications programming language.
 Statically typed and compiled, it provides unparalleled performance in an elegant package.